 McClendon began her journalistic career in her native Texas before enlisting in the Army after the U.S. entry into World War II, and working as a public relations lieutenant in the Women’s Army Auxiliary Corps and the Army Surgeon General’s office.
 After a brief marriage, McClendon, in 1944, became the first Army officer to give birth at the Army’s Walter Reed Hospital, after which she was discharged from the Army and immediately began working as a Washington correspondent for the Philadelphia Daily News.
 She lost her position, however, when male reporters returned home after the end of the war.
 In response, she started McClendon News Service, making a name for herself with her astute and aggressive questions, becoming a Washington institution.
 “First mocked in an almost all-male press corps, then scorned as a vocal crank and finally honored as a pioneer, Ms. McClendon was the nation’s longest-serving White House reporter, from 1944 to the early days of the current Bush administration.
 She became celebrated for questions at presidential news conferences that included local concerns in Texas, her home state, and government lapses overlooked by others,” (“Sarah McClendon, Reporter At White House, Dies at 92,” The New York Times, Purdum).

 Folded with some light creasing and staple holes in the upper left corner of each page.
-Framed with the original envelope, a portrait of Kennedy, transcription and biography.
-Not examined out of the frame.
+With the original envelope.
+In very good condition.
 Uncommon in ALS, particularly with content.